telerik/fiddler-everywhere-docs/inspect-traffic/inspector-insights.md

 ![Preview Inspector rendering image](../images/livetraffic/inspectors/inspectors-image.png)

 If the content is in HTML format, then the **Preview** inspector allows you to view responses in a web browser control, which provides a quick preview of how a given response may appear in a browser.
-The web browser control is configured to prevent additional downloads when rendering the response (to avoid flooding the **Live Traffic** list), which means that most images and styles will not be displayed.
+The web browser control is configured to prevent additional downloads when rendering the response (to avoid flooding the **Live Traffic** grid), which means that most images and styles will not be displayed.
 Additionally, scripting and navigating are blocked and provide a read-only preview.

 ![Preview Inspector rendering HTML content](../images/livetraffic/inspectors/inspectors-web.png)